openstack-infra/system-config/doc/source/logstash.rst

 cluster on large VMs to give ElasticSearch both memory and disk space.
 Per index (Logstash creates one index per day) we have N+1 replica redundancy to distribute disk utilization and provide high availability.
-Each replica is broken into multiple shards providing inceased indexing and search throughput as each shard is essentially a valid mini index.
+Each replica is broken into multiple shards providing increased indexing and search throughput as each shard is essentially a valid mini index.

 To check on the cluster health, run this command on any es.* node::